kyrie-edelweiss/kyrie-mm/_posts/2025-04-09-the-red-king.md

 _The **FOOL** will pay for everything – every wrongdoing ever done, be it celestial or terrestrial.
 No matter how many milennia it'll take._

 _My crusade is righteous, my cause just.
 I burn with the lost souls of billions.
-I am the last hope of a dying WORLD.
+I am the last hope of a dying world.
 The **RED CHARIOT**._

 ## ACT 15 – Flies Have Their House
 **Period: Present Day … Year: 1989 … Location: NEPTUNE**